Perito Moreno

 Park History

-Perito Moreno National Park was established in 1937 as part of Argentina's early national parks system, which was one of the first in Latin America.
-The remote location meant little visitor development for decades.
-The park gained attention from mountaineers and explorers who were attracted to Cerro San Lorenzo and other challenging peaks.
-Conservation management has focused on controlling the introduced Canadian beaver (Castor canadensis), which causes enormous damage to riparian forests.
-Coordinated Argentine-Chilean programs to eradicate beavers from Patagonia have been underway since the 2000s.
+Perito Moreno National Park was established in 1937 as part of Argentina's early national parks system.
+[1] The remote location meant little visitor development for decades.
+The park gained attention from mountaineers and explorers attracted to Cerro San Lorenzo and other challenging peaks.
+Conservation management has focused on controlling the introduced North American beaver (Castor canadensis), which causes extensive damage to riparian forests.
+Coordinated Argentine-Chilean programmes to eradicate beavers from Patagonia have been underway since the 2000s.

 Major Trails And Attractions